Gravitational waves from strong first order phase transitions: Simulation setup

 Volume-averaged quantities were recorded from $t=0$, in intervals of $10/\Tc$ time units.
-Power spectra were also recorded from $t=0$, at intervals given in Table \ref{t:UETCinfo}.
+Power spectra were also recorded from $t=0$, at intervals given in Table~\ref{tab:UETCinfo}.
 The UETC reference times, given in the same table, were chosen near the times when the simulation box is $95\%$ converted to broken phase.

 A selection of slices from each of the simulations is shown in Fig.~\ref{fig:figureSlices}.
 They show pseudocolour plots of magnitude of 3-velocity $|\bv|$, divergence of 3-velocity $|\nabla \cdot \bv|$ and its curl $|\nabla \times \bv|$.
-The lower two are presented in logarithmic scale to highlight the presence of relevant non-linearities (shocks, which appear as bright streaks, and vorticity in the form of eddies).
+The latter two are presented in logarithmic scale to highlight the presence of relevant non-linearities (shocks, which appear as bright streaks, and vorticity in the form of eddies).
 These are presented for times $t=5000/T_c$ in the detonation, and $t=7700/T_c$ for the deflagration.
-An animation for the deflagration can be found at the following link \cite{correia_2025_15481610}.
+An animation for the deflagration is available at~\cite{correia_2025_15481610}.

-A noteworthy feature in the detonation is the appearance of three-way junctions of shocks or $\lambda$-configurations \cite{courant1999supersonic}.
-These appear between shocks colliding at less than a certain critical angle, which is a function of the Mach number and the adiabatic index \cite{courant1999supersonic,PhysRevA.45.6130}, and can be seen in the laboratory and in astrophysical flows \cite{2016ApJ...823..148H}.
+A noteworthy feature in the detonation is the appearance of three-way junctions of shocks, termed $\lambda$-configurations~\cite{courant1999supersonic}.
+These appear between shocks colliding at less than a certain critical angle, which is a function of the Mach number and the adiabatic index~\cite{courant1999supersonic,PhysRevA.45.6130}, and can be seen in the laboratory and in astrophysical flows~\cite{2016ApJ...823..148H}.
 The $\lambda$-configurations already indicate non-linear interactions in the fluid flow.